Note: This course is no longer being maintained. You can check out our new Introduction to QGIS course instead.

 Software

-This course requires QGIS LTR version 3.16.
+This course requires QGIS LTR.
 Please review QGIS-LTR Installation Guide for step-by-step instructions.

 Configuration